 Italian involvement in World War I was disastrous by any measure.
 More than 650,000 Italian soldiers were killed, while more than one million were seriously wounded.
 The nation was effectively bankrupted, its national debt increasing from 15.7 billion lire (1914) to 85 billion (1919).
 This debt, along with economic disruption and shortages, saw inflation increase by 400 per cent.
 More than a half-million civilians died, most as a consequence of food shortages and poor harvests in 1918.
 To rub salt into these wounds, Italy did not receive everything promised to her in 1915.
 The Treaty of Saint-Germain (1919) gave Rome the Italian-speaking regions of Tyrol, Trieste and Istria – but sovereignty over the Dalmatian coast was granted to newly-formed Yugoslavia, while Germany’s colonies were claimed mainly by Britain and France.
 Many Italians believed their country had sacrificed far too much for far too little return.
 One of these was the fascist demagogue Benito Mussolini, who would later ride to power on the back of these nationalist sentiments.

-1. Like Germany, Italy was a recently unified nation whose entry into the war was driven by nationalist ideals.
+1. Like Germany, Italy was a recently-unified nation whose entry into the war was in large part driven by nationalist ideals.

-2. Italy was previously a cautious ally of Germany and Austria-Hungary, however in May 1915 she sided with the Allies.
+2. Italy was previously a cautious ally of Germany and Austria-Hungary but in May 1915, she decided to side with the Allies.

 3. Italy was lured into the war by the prospect of significant territorial gains from a defeated Austro-Hungarian Empire.